 Practical and ultra-light, mobile composting toilet in a compact Eurobox format.

 In direct comparison with other toilet variants for vans and motor homes, dry toilets therefore make a significantly higher contribution to sustainability than chemical toilets.
 Due to the chemicals used, the latter are also anything but sustainable and a direct burden on nature.

 Sustainability begins with production

-Finally, when it comes to sustainability, it is always important to remember that sustainability does not begin with the use of a sustainable product (here: a separating toilet), but rather with its production.
-TROBOLO® separation toilets meet all the criteria for sustainable use of resources.
-At TROBOLO® we are firmly committed to sustainable business and have made this our company philosophy.
-The raw materials for our separating toilets are produced in forestry operations that have been awarded the FSC® seal.
+Finally, when it comes to sustainability, it is always important to remember that sustainability does not begin with the use of a sustainable product (here: a dry toilet), but rather with its production.
+TROBOLO dry toilets meet all the criteria for sustainable use of resources.
+At TROBOLO we are firmly committed to sustainable business and have made this our company philosophy.
+The wood for our composting toilets comes from sustainable forestry.
 We treat all our employees and suppliers fairly and are guided by the highest level of quality awareness in every step of work and production.